Queensland Cultural Centre: Construction and completion

 A development plan for the largest component of the complex, the Queensland Performing Arts Centre (QPAC), built as Stage Two, was released in 1976.
-The project architect for the center was Allan Kirkwood of Robin Gibson and Partners.
-Theater consultants Tom Brown and Peter Knowland, the Performing Arts Trust, and user committees were involved in the development and design of the center.
+The project architect for the centre was Allan Kirkwood of Robin Gibson and Partners.
+Theater consultants Tom Brown and Peter Knowland, the Performing Arts Trust, and user committees were involved in the development and design of the centre.
 Completed in November 1984 by contractors Barclay Bros Pty Ltd, a concert for workers and the first public performance were held in December ahead of the official opening by the Duke and Duchess of Kent on 20 April 1985.

-The center included three venues, each specifically designed for certain types of performances.
+The centre included three venues, each specifically designed for certain types of performances.
 The Lyric Theatre and Concert Hall shared a common entrance on Melbourne Street with common and replicated foyers, bars, circulation spaces, and ancillary facilities.
 The Studio theatre, now the Cremorne, had a separate entrance and foyer on Stanley Street with its own discrete ancillary spaces.

 The Lyric Theatre, (2200 seats) was designed for large dramatic productions such as operas, operettas, musicals, ballets and dance performances.
 It had an orchestra pit, a stalls, two balconies and side aisles.
 The 1800-seat concert hall was intended for orchestral concerts, choral performances, chamber music, recitals, popular entertainment and ceremonies.
 A Klais Grand organ with 6500 pipes was installed in the stage area.
 Its "shoebox" shape, designed to enhance natural acoustics, included an orchestra pit, stalls, a single balcony, side galleries, and side aisles.
-The studio theater seated up to 300 for dramatic performances and could be configured in 6 different ways, from conventional setups to theater in the round.
-It had a stalls and balcony level with an internal connection to the other two theaters.
+The studio theatre seated up to 300 for dramatic performances and could be configured in 6 different ways, from conventional setups to theatre in the round.
+It had a stalls and balcony level with an internal connection to the other two theatres.

 The Queensland Museum (Stage Three), which opened in 1986, was connected to the Art Gallery by a covered walkway and to the Performing Arts Complex by a pedestrian bridge over Melbourne Street.
 The entrance on the Melbourne Street side was accessible from the street and the pedestrian bridge over Melbourne Street.
 The six-story museum building, constructed over the Stage One parking lot, had four floors open to the public, while the top two floors were for offices, laboratories, the library, and artifact storage.
 The second floor was intended for a variety of uses, including lecture halls, back of house, preparation areas, and workshops.
 On levels 2 through 4, collections were displayed in galleries located on either side of a central circulation core with corridors, stairs, elevators, and escalators.
 The outdoor area contained a geological garden on Grey Street side (in 2014 the Energex Playasaurus Place).
 Stage Four included the State Library and adjacent Fountain restaurant and auditorium building (now The Edge) completed in 1988.